Sense-Studios/VirtualMixerProject-depricated/docs/How does this work.md

 ## Add a Tapped BPM controller
 So it breaks down to three main components; a _Renderer_ (output), _Modules_ (ie. mixers) and _Sources_ (ie. video or gif) in our demo.
 As you can see, a mixer is actually **also** a _Source_.

 There are also _Addons_ like a BPM counter and _Controllers_, that allows keyboard or midi input.
 A BPM is created and connected to the Mixer.
 The BPM Addon will then start moving the handle back and forth in a set tempo.
-A _Controller_ finally will allow you to **tap** the BPM in sync with the music, and have the mixer mix on the beat.
+A _Controller_ finally will allow you to **tap** the BPM in sync with the music and have the mixer mix on the beat.

 ```
       ______________